wwesley294/Udacity-TheDogWhisperer/README.md

 ## Libraries

+The following libraries are required to execute the Dog Whisperer:

+- NumPy
+- glob
+- Matplotlib
+- OpenCV
+- Scikit-learn
+- Tensorflow
+- Keras
+- InceptionV3

 ## Files
 `process_data.py` to extract and transform the emergency response data.
 The data will be stored in a temporary database (or in other forms at the users' choosing).